Akshat-6/Viola_Jones_Face_Detection/README.md

 To apply the Viola–Jones object detection framework to detect human faces from static images and real-time webcam input using OpenCV’s built-in Haar cascades.

 🛠️ What is Viola–Jones?

+The Viola–Jones algorithm is a robust, real-time object detection technique that combines: